pvaladares/42cursus-01-Born2BeRoot/README.md

 * Install `lighttpd` by typing the following command `sudo apt install lighttpd`
 * Check it was installed and is active with both commands `dpkg -l | grep lighttpd` and `sudo service lighttpd status`
 * Lastetly we need to whitelist incoming port 80 (default port for webservers) with `sudo ufw allow 80/tcp`
-* On `VirtualBox` go to Network/NAT choose Port Forwarding and apply rule 80:80 (Host Port:Guest Port), then go to host browser and navigate to http://127.0.0.1/.
+* Go to host browser and navigate to http://127.0.0.1/.
 At this point you should see the default welcome message instead of a not found webpage or ERR_CONNECTION_REFUSED message.

 ### 4.1.2 `MariaDB`